-Step 1: Any recovery received in a third party action by the board for the costs of an event charged to this reserve will be added to this reserve, up to the target level.
+Step 1: Any subrogated recovery received by the board for the costs of an event charged to this reserve will be added to this reserve, up to the target level.

-Step 2: If any third party action recovery received is not sufficient to replenish the Adverse Event Reserve to its target, then any surplus in the Stabilization Reserve will be transferred to the Adverse Events Reserve to replenish it up to its target, if possible.
+Step 2: If any subrogated recovery received is not sufficient to replenish the Adverse Event Reserve to its target, then any surplus in the Stabilization Reserve will be transferred to the Adverse Events Reserve to replenish it up to its target, if possible.

-Step 3: If the excess in the Stabilization Reserve is not sufficient to replenish the Adverse Events Reserve to target, then the Adverse Events Reserve will be replenished by a special assessment premium surcharge.
+Step 3: If the excess in the Stabilization Reserve is not sufficient to replenish the Adverse Events Reserve to target then the Adverse Events Reserve will be replenished by a special assessment premium surcharge.